waveform80/picamera/docs/faq.rst

 output.
 If you start a preview you may therefore discover you can't see your console anymore and there's no obvious way of getting it back.
-If you're confident in your typing skills you can try calling :meth:`~picamera.PiCamera.stop_preview` by typing "blindly" into your hidden console.
+If you're confident in your typing skills you can try calling :meth:`~picamera.camera.PiCamera.stop_preview` by typing "blindly" into your hidden console.
 However, the simplest way of getting your display back is usually to hit ``Ctrl+D`` to terminate the Python process (which should also shut down the camera).

-When starting a preview, you may want to set the *alpha* parameter of the :meth:`~picamera.PiCamera.start_preview` method to something like 128.
+When starting a preview, you may want to set the *alpha* parameter of the :meth:`~picamera.camera.PiCamera.start_preview` method to something like 128.
 This should ensure that when the preview is displayed, it is partially transparent so you can still see your console.

 The preview doesn't work on my PiTFT screen
 ===========================================